 How to get there?

-From Cusco a road of spectacular views through the mountains and jungle that reaches the Manu National Park.
-Ideally, start the route early in the morning to see the breathtaking landscapes along this journey that first runs along a paved road that then becomes a rough dirt road and finally ends at a point from where you must continue traveling by river.
+From Cusco you travel on a road with spectacular views through the mountains and jungle that eventually reaches the Manu National Park.
+Ideally, it is best to start the route early in the morning to see the breathtaking landscapes along this journey that first runs along a paved road that then becomes a rough dirt road and finally ends at a point from where you must continue traveling by river.
 Although the ideal is to make the trip with private transportation, there are also different public transport options.
-It take at least five hours to get you to one of the most diverse natural protected areas on the planet.
+It take at least six hours to get you to one of the most diverse natural protected areas on the planet.

 The route departs from the city of Cusco towards Paucartambo, in the valley of the Mapacho river.
 Here you arrive after 2 hours of travel going south and then taking a detour that climbs a mountain with switchbacks where it eventually becomes a dirt road.
 From here, you can see the snowy Pitusiray of the Sacred Valley and Mount Ausangate, the sacred mountain of Cusco.
 On the left side of the road, these mountains stand out between the mountain range to the right of the road.
 Throughout this section there is no telephone signal or places to buy supplies until reaching Paucartambo, where there is also a National Bank.
 For these reasons, this beautiful town with a colonial bridge and beautiful houses is ideal to resupply and get a phone signal before continuing the journey on a remote route.
 This is the last valley before climbing the last mountains of the Eastern Cordillera mountain range from where you begin descending to the Amazon.